canonical/phone-docs/en/scopes/tutorials/write-a-xml-scope-in-cpp.md

   * Receives a reply object from the client
   * Sends the query to the API client
   * Creates search result categories (for example with different layouts : grid/carousel)
-  * Combines each search result with its category (creating CategorisedResult objects)
+  * Combines each search result with its category (creating `CategorisedResult` objects)
-  * Pushes categorised results into the reply object for display by the client
+  * Pushes categorized results into the reply object for display by the client

 Much of the coding work is done in the run method, and our changes here will be minimal.

-Check out the SearchQueryBase class declaration (its API) in the corresponding header file: include/scope/query.h.
+Check out the `SearchQueryBase` class declaration (its API) in the corresponding header file: `include/scope/query.h`.

 ### src/scope/preview.cpp